Can I Eat My Halloween Pumpkin?

 I had a baking pumpkin from Halloween sitting on my porch.
 After I roasted it, I made some pumpkin muffins, but had too much pumpkin!
 The leftover pumpkin puree was sitting in the fridge for a week and I don't like to waste food.
 So on a whim, I decided to try to make gluten free pumpkin waffles.

 I know gluten free recipes can be a bit finicky sometimes.
 Keeping that in mind, I decided to use the Arrowhead Mills Gluten Free Waffle & Pancake mix I already had on hand.

 Arrowhead Mills actually had a recipe on the back of the package for plain waffles, which I adapted (recipe below).
 As a dietitian, I wanted to add a few extra ingredients to kick-up the nutritional profile.

 First, the added pumpkin made the waffles a healthy breakfast on their own, which is packed full of vitamin A, B vitamins, vitamin C, vitamin E, iron, magnesium, manganese, phosphorus, copper, potassium, and fiber.
 These contribute to everything from eye to digestive health.

 Nevertheless, I added more!

 Cocoa is low in calories, and has a small amount of fiber, iron, calcium, phosphorus, zinc, and niacin.
 You won't get your daily recommended value of these vitamins and minerals with a tablespoon of cocoa, but it contributes towards the amounts you need during the course of the day.
 Plus, it made the house smell like cake!

 The two teaspoons of cinnamon I tossed in provide polyphenols and anti-inflammatory properties.
 These can help fight off pain, inflammation of the arteries, and even help protect against cancer.
-Cinnamon also can lower your cholesterol, and reduce your blood sugar.
-Believe it or not, cinnamon can fight off fungal and bacterial infections, too, including bad breath and cavities!
+Cinnamon also may lower your cholesterol, and reduce your blood sugar.
+Believe it or not, cinnamon may help fight off fungal and bacterial infections, too, including bad breath and cavities!